viters/docs/self-hosted/config-options.md

 :::tip Internal Caching

 In addition to data-caching, Directus also does some internal caching.
-Note `SCHEMA_CACHE` and `CACHE_PERMISSIONS` which are enabled by default.
+Note `CACHE_SCHEMA` and `CACHE_PERMISSIONS` which are enabled by default.
 These speed up the overall performance of Directus, as we don't want to introspect the whole database or check all permissions on every request.
 When running Directus load balanced, you'll need to use a shared cache storage (like [Redis](#redis-2) or [Memcache](#memcache-2)) or else disable all caching.